VS Code Extension

 Activity Bar

-The Inspect Activity Bar provides an interface for tuning both global configuration and task CLI arguments.
+In addition to log listings, the Inspect Activity Bar provides interfaces for browsing tasks tuning configuration.
 Access the Activity Bar by clicking the Inspect icon on the left side of the VS Code workspace:

 Configuration edits global configuration by reading and writing values from the workspace